Autonomous Vehicle Insurance: How Self-Driving Cars Will Change Coverage

 • Hybrid policy complexity: Insurers must cover both human-mode driving and autonomous-mode operation, increasing risk exposure

-• Limited repair shop capabilities: Fewer shops can service AV-specific components, driving up labor costs
+• Limited repair shop capabilities: Fewer shops can service AV-specific components, driving up labor and parts costs

-Repair costs for AV tech components are already impacting electric vehicle insurance rates, which run 15–49% higher than gas-powered equivalents — and autonomous vehicles share many of the same costly components.
-Understanding how your car affects your rates is important context here.
+Repair costs for AV tech components are already impacting electric vehicle insurance costs, which run 20–50% higher than gas-powered equivalents — and autonomous vehicles share many of the same costly components.
+Understanding how ADAS safety tech affects your rates gives a useful preview of the cost dynamics ahead for AV owners.
+The robotaxi insurance market alone is projected to reach $1–1.5 billion by 2030, as fleet-based commercial policies grow alongside AV deployments.

 Long-Term: Dramatic Premium Declines Expected